frederic-perez/AmE-dictionary/dictionary.md

 __ton__ _A metric ton._
 __tone-deaf__
 __tong__
+__tongue-in-cheek__ In a way that is not serious, although it appears to be. _Karl explained, tongue in cheek, that he was busy with housecleaning._
 __tonsure__
 __tony__ :four: _Informal adj_ Fashionable among wealthy or stylish people. _A tony restaurant._ _A tony housewife._
 __toodles__ _v_